renovatebot/renovate/readme.md

 ## Who Uses Renovate?

-Renovate was released in 2017 and is now widely used in the developer community, including by many of the world's most innovative software companies.
+Renovate was released in 2017 and already is widely used in the developer community, including:

 ![Renovate Matrix](https://renovatebot.com/images/matrix.png)